CyberZHG/SVGDiagram/docs/source/node_attr.md

 ## Stroke Style

-The default node style is `filled`.
-As long as either `color` or `fillColor` is set, both the border and the fill will be rendered.
-The node border also supports two dashed styles, `dashed` and `dotted`; if both are specified, the style that appears last takes precedence.
+The default node border style is `solid`, rendered as solid lines.
+Two dashed styles are also available: `dashed` and `dotted`.
+These three styles are mutually exclusive, and the one specified last takes precedence.

 `````{tab-set}
 ````{tab-item} Python